ibexa/documentation-developer/docs/api/general_rest_usage.md

 - PUBLISH

 They should be recognized by most of the HTTP servers.
-If you the server does not recognize the custom methods you use, you can customize a standard verb (e.g. POST or PUT) with the `X-HTTP-Method-Override` header.
+If the server does not recognize the custom methods you use, you can customize a standard verb (e.g. POST or PUT) with the `X-HTTP-Method-Override` header.

 **PATCH HTTP request**